 Mary and Peter are subscribed to an operator service that allows them to use ProSe.

-Use case
+5.1.5.3 Service Flow

 Mary and Peter are engaged in a data session that is being routed over the MNO’s infrastructure.

 As Peter moves within proximity of Mary, the data session is switched to a direct communication path on E-UTRA.